astorfi/3D-convolutional-speaker-recognition/README.rst

 .. _link: https://github.com/tensorflow/models/tree/master/slim

-The code architecture part, has been heavily inspired by Slim_ and Slim image classification library.
+The code architecture part has been heavily inspired by Slim_ and Slim image classification library.
 Please refer to this link_ for further details.

 ---------